fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs business_duration %}
+The duration of the task in terms of business time.
+Represented as an epoch timestamp, or the number of seconds from midnight, January 1, 1970.
+{% enddocs %}

+{% docs business_duration_sec %}
-The duration of the task in terms of business hours.
+The duration of the task in terms of business time (in seconds).
 {% enddocs %}

 {% docs business_service_link %}